WebAssembly/tool-conventions/Coredump.md

 ```
 A coredump file has been generated.

 For experimenting, runtime support is not strictly necessary.
-A tools can
+A tool can
 transform the Wasm binary to inject code that will manually unwind the stack and
 collect debugging information, for instance [wasm-edit coredump].
 Such a
 transformation has important limitations; a trap caused by an invalid memory